riya-joshi-401/Sentiment-analysis-on-Disney-land-reviews/README.md

 <li>Decision Tree - This algorithm works on the basis of creating tree structures to take decisions</li>
 <li>Random Forest - This algorithm works on the concept of emsemble learning.It used bagging technique to train multiple predictors on the same sampled instances to achieve a higher degree of accuracy.</li>
 <br>
-XGBoost gave highest accuracy among all .
-Test accuracy : 83%
+<ins>XGBoost gave highest accuracy among all .
+Test accuracy : 83%</ins>